AmedeoRoberto/AmedeoRoberto.github.io/_pages/bio.md

 I have a vast range of interests, among which lies my passion for scientific dissemination.
 I was the host of a(n italian) [podcast](https://linktr.ee/ArmoniaPodcast) in which I tried to simplify and render accessible (but most importantly, applicable) the most recent findings in neuroscience, biology and psychology.
-Part of my plan was also to spread awareness on the high-quality research that is happening in Italy in literally any field.
-My purpose was replying to the following questions: what is Science?
+Part of my plan was also to spread awareness on the high-quality research that is happening in Italy in, essentially, any field.
+My purpose was to reply to the following questions:
+- what is Science?
-How does it work?
-Where are we at right now in most fields?
+- How does it work?
+- Where are we at right now in most fields?
 Let us re-ignite the trust of humanity in Science!

 I also believe in the importance of mental health and of taking care of oneself.